DevKnight4/Movie-Website/README.md

-Movie Website 🎬
+#**CineMate 🎬**

-A sleek and interactive movie discovery app built using React, Vite, Tailwind CSS, and Appwrite.
+A sleek and interactive movie discovery webapp built using React, Vite, Tailwind CSS, and Appwrite.
 Search thousands of movies, explore trending titles, and enjoy a smooth user experience.

 🚀 Features